We stand with Ukraine to help keep people safe. Join us

 If you catch someone spying on your phone, it’s crucial to take immediate action.
 Hackers can take a lot with very little time—and when you realize what’s happening, it might already be too late.
 That’s why a dedicated anti-spy app, like Clario Anti Spy, is key for stopping spies in their tracks.

-Our comprehensive security app is designed to protect your calls, messages, location, contact list, camera, and more from unauthorized access.
+Our comprehensive security app is designed to protect your calls, messages, location, contacts, camera, and more from unauthorized access.
 The Android version will scan your phone for spyware.
 If you are an iOS user, the Anti-spy setup feature will help you identify security vulnerabilities like jailbreaks and outdated software.
 Both versions can monitor your online accounts for data breaches.

 Phone spies are crafty—stay one step ahead with Clario Anti Spy.